rajakolluru/cheniledocs.github.io/pages/chenile/670-oauth2.md

 Every Chenile service call must have an access token.
 Without access tokens, the requests will be denied.
 If the HTTP Accept header is HTML (i.e. the call came from a browser) then a 302 (Redirection) HTTP status code is sent to redirect the user to an authorization server.
 The authorization server accepts User ID and password from the user in a HTML form.
 It might even do things like Two Factor Authorization or can delegated authentication to an Open ID provider.
 If the user successfully signs in, then the authorization server will redirect the user back to the service with an authorization code which will be exchanged for an access token.
 Please see the OAuth2 documentation [^1].
 We have too many videos on the subject as well [^2].
 There is an excellent article [^3] by Okta - the creators of Auth0 on the subject as well.
 Auth0 has some nice ebooks as well.

 ## Modular approach to Security
 Chenile is obsessed with modularization.
 We think of security as a feature that can be turned on and off by the inclusion of suitable modules and interceptors.
 In the absence of these modules, security must not be there.
-Accordingly, we have a couple of modules for security called "chenile-security" and "security-interceptor". chenile-security defines basic security contracts whilst the interceptor module builds on top of them to construct a Security interceptor that implements authorization.
+Accordingly, we have modules for security called "chenile-security-api", chenile-security" and "security-interceptor". chenile-security defines basic security contracts whilst the interceptor module builds on top of them to construct a Security interceptor that implements authorization.

+Packaging of security interfaces will be discussed in a separate chapter.

 While we understand that HTTP is central to OAuth2 and OIDC flows, it is also true that services must be secured irrespective of the way they are invoked.
 So we want security to be implemented not just in the HTTP path (by using a Http Filter) but as a generic Chenile interceptor.